cochisestarks-web/docs-red_team_playbook/redteamplaybook.md

-# [title:red team playbook]Red Team Playbook: Testing for Context Poisoning Vulnerabilities
+# Red Team Playbook: Testing for Context Poisoning Vulnerabilities

 Introduction: A New Frontier in Adversarial Testing